 Cyclobenzaprine is not designed for long-term use, and patients should follow the regimen provided by their physician, said Dr. Kiran Patel, pain management specialist at Lenox Hill Hospital.
 "It's a muscle relaxant that can help with a muscle spam or the sensation of tightness," Patel told Live Science.

-Cyclobenzaprine is often prescribed to people who have acute back injuries, including when people report having muscle spasms or significant tightness in their back, or when the back feels like it's locked, she said.
+Cyclobenzaprine is often prescribed to people who have acute back injuries, including when people report having muscle spasms or significant tightness in their back, or when the back feels like it's locked, she explained.
 It's also prescribed to treat for muscle strains.

 Cyclobenzaprine is a skeletal muscle relaxant that works by increasing the release of the chemical norepinephrine from central nervous structures in the brain, Patel said.

 It can be taken as either a tablet or an extended release capsule (brand name Amrix).
-The regular tablet’s usual dosage is two to four times a day, while the extended release capsule is generally taken one to two times a day.
+The regular tablet's usual dosage is two to four times a day, while the extended release capsule is generally taken one to two times a day.
 The tablets, intended for short-term use, come in 5, 7.5, and 10 mg doses.
 The usual starting dose, according to the Drug Enforcement Administration, is 5 mg three times a day.
 The maximum recommended dose is 10 mg three times a day.
+Patients typically feel better within 10 days.

 If stomach upset occurs, take it with food to reduce stomach irritation, Patel said.